Insights-Ac/PaperBriefing/readme.md

 The `Scraper` module (implemented in `pdf_scraper.py`) is responsible for collecting academic papers from online platforms.
 It uses Selenium with a Firefox web driver to navigate and scrape data from websites like OpenReview with a specified filter.
 The module handles pagination and extracts paper titles and PDF URLs.
 It also includes functionality to check for Firefox installation and set up the web driver.

-> **Note:** Currently, only OpenReview is supported, but support for other platforms is planned.
+> **Note:** Currently supported platforms are OpenReview and ICLR.cc.
+Support for other platforms is planned.

 ### Parser